LadySageX86/pokenipieskit/README.md

-# Pokémon FireRed and LeafGreen
+# Pokémon PugtewMegwe'g and NipiEsgit

-This is a decompilation of English Pokémon FireRed and LeafGreen.
+This is a Mi'kmaq fan-translation based on the decompilation of Pokémon FireRed and LeafGreen.
+This project exists as an effort of language preservation, as there are only about 8000 native Mi'kmaq speakers living in the world today.
+I myself am still learning, but I hope that this project will help motivate and grow awareness of this beautiful language and culture.

 It builds the following ROM images: